isomerpages/moe-pasirrissec/_subject-combination/Subject Combinations Available/Upper Secondary Express.md

 </p><p>We offer Pure Humanities \[History, Geography\] and Humanities (SS/Hist, SS/Geog).
 Humanities (SS/Hist, SS/Geog) is compulsory for ALL Express and Normal (Academic) students.
 The following table shows a summary of the O and N-Level Assessment components.</p>

 <p>Go to the <a href="#section-1">top</a></p>

+<h3 id="section-6">Principles of Accounts</h3><p>Principles of Accounts is offered as an elective subject at Secondary Three and examinable at the GCE O-Level and N(A)-Level.<br><br>Principles of Accounts is designed to &nbsp;designed to teach age-appropriate and relevant accounting knowledge, skills and values.
+In addition, students will understand how businesses use accounting and non-accounting information to make decisions.
+Through the subject, they will acquire transferrable skills that they can apply in their daily lives.</p>

+<b>Student Outcomes</b>

+The syllabus intends to develop in students the knowledge and skills to prepare, communicate and use both accounting information and non-accounting information related to the business to make decisions

+The subject aims to first equip students with the basic knowledge and skills on how to prepare and present accounting information and communicate them in a useful manner that can be understood by others.

+Students will be able to understand&nbsp;

+• what business decisions are

+• how decisions are made using accounting information

+• the limitations of relying only on accounting information; and

+• the consideration of non-accounting business-related information.

+Students will be able to develop knowledge and understanding of:

+• role of accountants and the ethical values desired in the people who prepare the information

+• purpose of accounting as providing accounting information to support and facilitate decision-making

+• consideration of accounting and non-accounting information in decision-making

+• use of financial ratios for evaluation of profitability, liquidity and efficiency of inventory management&nbsp;&nbsp;&nbsp;

+&nbsp;&nbsp;and trade receivables management

+• basic forms of business entities

+• elements of the financial statements as representation of business activities and how they are&nbsp;

+&nbsp;&nbsp;presented on Financial Statements

+• principles underlying accounting as a measurement system

+• accounting information system and accounting cycle, and the double-entry recording method in&nbsp;

+&nbsp;&nbsp;maintaining records of business activities

+• internal controls to ensure accuracy of information.

+Students will be able to develop the skills of:

+• applying the double entry system of recording business transactions

+• synthesis and presentation skills in the preparation of accounting information in a suitable form

+• analytical skill in interpreting financial statements and analysing the effects of business&nbsp;

+&nbsp;&nbsp;transactions and accounting adjustments on financial statements

+• evaluative skill in evaluating businesses for their profitability, liquidity and efficiency of inventory&nbsp;

+&nbsp;&nbsp;and trade receivables management using financial information and ratios

+• decision-making skill in evaluating choices using both accounting and non-accounting information.

+Relevant Courses in Poly

+Diploma in Accountancy

+Diploma in International Business

+Diploma in Bank and Finance

+Diploma in Business Studies

+Diploma in Business Information Technology

+Diploma in Tourism and Resort Management

+Diploma International Logistic and Supply Chain Management

+**